Matt Barkley: 2009

 With the early departure of the Trojans' previous starting quarterback, Mark Sanchez, for the NFL, and with no clear successor, a three-way quarterback battle emerged during spring practices between Barkley and quarterbacks Aaron Corp and Mitch Mustain, both of whom had held the second quarterback spot at various times throughout the season; the latter had been the starting quarterback at Arkansas for eight games in 2006.

 Barkley adapted to the Trojans offense and gave strong performances during spring practices: trying for and making big plays but also throwing several key interceptions.
 Impressing his coaches, Barkley climbed to the number two spot at the end of Spring behind Corp.
-Afterward, ESPN NFL Draft analyst Mel Kiper Jr. stated he believed that in "three years Matt Barkley—who will be a true freshman this year—will be the No. 1 pick in the draft."
+Afterward, ESPN NFL draft analyst Mel Kiper Jr. stated he believed that in "three years Matt Barkley—who will be a true freshman this year—will be the No. 1 pick in the draft."

 On August 27, during fall practices, Carroll named Barkley the starter for the 2009 season opener against San Jose State.
-Barkley is the first true freshman quarterback to ever start an opener for the Trojans, and the first true freshman to start the opener for a preseason top-five team since Rick Leach did it for #3 Michigan in 1975.
+Barkley became the first true freshman quarterback to ever start an opener for the Trojans, and the first true freshman to start the opener for a preseason top-five team since Rick Leach did it for #3 Michigan in 1975.
 After a slow first quarter, Barkley finished his college debut 233 yards, throwing 15-for-19 with one touchdown in a 56–3 victory.

 Barkley's second game brought his first major test and first road game, against the highly ranked Ohio State Buckeyes.
 Before a sold-out, raucous crowd at Ohio Stadium, Barkley led a game-winning, 86-yard drive late in the fourth quarter, earning significant praise from the sports media.

 Barkley suffered a shoulder bruise in the Ohio State game, and had to sit out the following week's game at Washington.
 With Aaron Corp at the helm, the Trojans struggled in a major upset loss, falling to the unranked Huskies 16–13 while putting up the lowest number of passing yards for a USC team since Carroll took over the program in 2001.
 Carroll had Barkley, who wasn't fully recovered from his injury, start the next game against Washington State.
 Barkley contributed to a 27–6 victory, passing for 247 yards and two touchdowns.
 He followed this up with 282 passing yards in a 30–3 win over California on October 3.
 The next week against Notre Dame, he was 19 for 29 with two touchdowns.
 He followed that up with a 15–25 two touchdown game against Oregon State.
 Against Stanford he threw three interceptions and only one touchdown.
 Two weeks later he went one touchdown and one interception in a 28–7 victory over UCLA.
 The following week, he also, went 1–1 in a 21–17 loss to Arizona.
 He closed his freshman season by throwing for 350 yards and two touchdowns against Boston College in the 2009 Emerald Bowl.